Wouldn’t it be cool if you could enable pause in QuickTime for macOS? Well, you can (before macOS Catalina) and here is a demonstration.

 macOS Catalina and Later

-Sadly, macOS Catalina and later removes the option to press and hold the ‘Alt’ key on the keyboard to bring up the pause button feature so you need to go slowly between your actions so that you have sufficient lead to use the TRIM feature in post-production.
+Sadly, macOS Catalina and later versions remove the option to press and hold the ‘Alt’ key on the keyboard to bring up the pause button feature so you need to go slowly between your actions so that you have sufficient lead to use the TRIM feature in post-production.
 This way you can cut out private information such as email addresses, usernames and password lengths.

 Are you thinking of using an older copy of QuickTime?
 Sadly, copying the QuickTime for macOS app from Mojave or early will not work.